Friday, December 9

 For the first time in New Zealand I ran into a true traffic jam on the outskirts of Queenstown.
 After finally escaping that zoo, I made my way up and over the Crown Range pass to Cardrona.
 Finally, enjoyed a nice easy downhill to Wanaka where my holiday park accommodations are a bit less pleasant than what I had in Te Anau, but still OK.

 Wanaka, I was told, would be a better spot for me than Queenstown.
-Hard to say as I’ve only seen the core resort town, which seems pretty typical for a resort.
-Not the crowds and traffic I saw on the outskirts of Queenstown, but it’s more “upscale resort” than I usually like.
+Hard to say as I’ve only seen the core resort town, which seems pretty typical for a holiday town.
+Definitely not the crowds and traffic I saw on the outskirts of Queenstown, but it’s more “upscale resort” than I usually like.
 Will have to explore more tomorrow.

 Also, the Kiwis really love their penguins.
 Our neighbor in the next cabin over seems to be a penguin medic (penguimedic?).